 “If I look back at what really made a difference, it was that WIC report.
 Within 18 months, new regulations had been introduced and passed that moved it away from a dairy, cheese, and eggs program to having a variety of foods designed to meet the dietary needs of women and children.
 It was working with the nutrition community, looking at behavioral aspects of the program to enhance participation, as well as costs and the products available in the food system that would meet the requirements.”

 Jensen’s career in economics has been distinguished; however, she almost took an entirely different path.
 “My time in college started with the expectation of following a pre-med major,” she said.
 “After taking a first course in economics (Principles of Macroeconomics), I got interested in studying social sciences—an area that was new to me, and not part of the traditional high school curriculum.”

-While her interest in economics was driven by that first college course, her interest in social sciences came about partially due to the cultural changes of the late 1960s.
+While that first college course drove her interest in economics, her interest in social sciences came about partially due to the cultural changes of the late 1960s.
 “My time as an undergraduate marked a period of renewed interest in civil rights and the beginning of President Johnson’s War on Poverty.
 My interest in social programs and policies started at that time and has carried through to today,” Jensen said.

 With her career winding down, Jensen said she is looking forward to retirement.
 “I’m really working on developing new interests.
 I’ve never really had the opportunity to take my talents to other topics, to get involved in some community actions, possibly management of park land.”